 The Scottish Renal Registry has in previous years provided date of referral to nephrology by general practitioner (GP) for people starting KRT in adult kidney centres.
 This clearly differs from date first seen by a nephrologist, because of the delay between a GP referral letter being issued and the actual appointment with the nephrologist.
-Referral dates were not submitted for the new 2020 Scottish KRT patients and Scotland was excluded from analyses related to late presentation.
+Referral dates have not been provided for new Scottish KRT patients starting from 2020 onwards, and therefore Scotland is excluded from from analyses related to late presentation.